pixeleden/ulampinoy/_posts/2013-10-07-chicken-tinola.md

 Sauté the ginger first in oil then garlic and onions.
 Throw in the chicken and sauté for couple of minutes before pressure cooking.

-{% include figure.html src="/assets/photos/sauteeing-chicken-cuts.jpg" caption="Saute chicken and xx	xspices until the chicken skin get some color" %}
+{% include figure.html src="/assets/photos/sauteeing-chicken-cuts.jpg" caption="Saute chicken and 	spices until the chicken skin get some color" %}

 Serve hot!
 The perfect comfort food specially for the rainy days.